sdersen/useless/README.md

 # Potter checkbox

-A schoolproject with HTML/CSS/JS.
+A school project with HTML/CSS/JS.
 A useless site that somehow ended up with a Harry Potter theme...

-Besides from the standard requierments for the assignment I have also added som animations and a connection to a API.
+Besides from the standard requirements for the assignment I have also added som animations and a connection to a API.

 https://potter-checkbox.netlify.app/